GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-The list is part of the component now.
-It resides in the internal component state.
-You could add items, change items or remove items in and from your list.
+The list resides in the internal state of the component now.
+You can add, change, or remove items in and from your list.
 Every time you change your component state, the `render()` method of your component will run again.
-That's how you can simply change your internal component state and be sure that the component re-renders and displays the correct data that comes from the local state.
+That's how you can simply change your internal component state and be sure that the component re-renders and displays the correct data from the local state.

-But be careful.
-Don't mutate the state directly.
+But be careful not to mutate the state directly.
 You have to use a method called `setState()` to modify your state.
 You will get to know it in a following chapter.

 ### Exercises:

 * experiment with the local state
-  * define more initial state in the constructor
+  * define more initial states in the constructor
   * use and access the state in your `render()` method
 * read more about [the ES6 class constructor](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes#Constructor)